What is image registration?

 Image registration is integral to successful execution of the eponymous “fusion” step of the fusion biopsy procedure — the process by which previously acquired MRI and live ultrasound images are superimposed or ‘fused’ to each other.
 This fusion process includes regions of interest (ROI), or areas where there is suspicion of cancer, identified in MRI to be transposed onto the live ultrasound.
 If the corresponding fiducial points from the MRI and ultrasound images are not adequately identified and paired, the 3D visual volume constructed, along with the location, shape and size of the ROI, will not be as accurate.1 For this reason, image registration is possibly the most important step of fusion biopsy.

-What are the different image registration methods used in fusion biopsy today?
+What are the image registration methods used for fusion biopsies?

 There are two main image registration methods used in fusion biopsy: rigid registration and non-rigid (or elastic) registration.